tinohager/vue-horizontal-calendar/README.md

 ## Demo

-Here you can simply try it out and also make settings in the configuration. https://tinohager.github.io/vue-horizontal-calendar/
+Here you can simply try it out and also make settings in the configuration.<br>
+https://tinohager.github.io/vue-horizontal-calendar/

 ## Configuration